 3. In most of the cases, ubiquitin-tagged proteins are directed towards the proteasome for degradation.

-- The process of ubiquitination is reversible, and the reverse process is called deubiquitination which is accomplished by deubiquitinating enzymes (also known as DUBs).
+4. The process of ubiquitination is reversible, through a process called deubiquitination, which is accomplished by deubiquitinating enzymes (also known as DUBs).
 DUBs play an important role in regulation of the UPS function including proofreading ubiquitin-protein conjugates and removing ubiquitin from conjugated proteins.